GDPR email marketing: What you need to know

 Review data retention practices

-Marketers are encouraged to retain data securely and delete them when they are not needed.
+Marketers are encouraged to retain data securely and delete it when it is no longer needed.
 Some large organizations are required to create a data retention policy.

 Why GDPR email marketing compliance matters